Home » Practice Areas » Truck Accident Lawyer in New York » Underride Accident Lawyer in New York

 Why Choose Porter Law Group for Underride Accident Cases?

-Underride cases require proving that the crash was survivable if the truck had been equipped with proper underride protection, or that the existing guard failed to perform as required by federal standards.
-Porter Law Group has recovered more than $500 million for injured clients since 2009, with published jury verdicts showing 20x to 34x multipliers over pre-trial offers.
-Led by Harvard-educated attorney Michael S. Porter, a former U.S. Army JAG Corps Captain with over 20 years of trial experience, the firm retains engineers who analyze underride guard specifications, impact dynamics, and manufacturer compliance with federal crash performance standards.
-Seven of eight attorneys are recognized by Super Lawyers, a distinction earned by fewer than 5% of New York attorneys.
+Porter Law Group has recovered more than $500 million for injured clients since 2009.
+Our published jury verdicts show results 20 to 34 times higher than what insurance companies initially offered.
+Led by Harvard-educated attorney Michael S. Porter, a former U.S. Army JAG Corps Captain with over 20 years of trial experience, our firm works with engineers who study underride guard designs, crash forces, and federal safety standards.
+Seven of our eight attorneys are recognized by Super Lawyers, a distinction earned by fewer than 5% of attorneys in New York.

 Porter protects attorneys team